Welcome to the Uveitis Clinic at the Proctor Foundation.

 Clinical research is fundamental to our mission.
 Through rigorous clinical trials, we evaluate the safety and efficacy of emerging therapies, striving to bring evidence-based treatments to the forefront of uveitis management.

-At UCSF, patients are at the heart of our research efforts.
+Patients are central to everything we do.
 By fostering a collaborative environment that encourages knowledge-sharing among patients, caregivers, researchers, and clinicians, we aim to make a meaningful and lasting impact on those affected by uveitis.

-Join us on this journey of discovery as we work to deepen our understanding of uveitis and its underlying mechanisms.
-Together, we envision a future in which uveitis is better understood, more effectively managed, and its impact on patients’ lives is minimized.
+Join us on this journey of discovery.
+Together, we envision a future in which uveitis is better understood, more effectively managed, and its impact on patients' lives is minimized.
 We appreciate your support in our pursuit of a world without uveitis.

 All May See Foundation